aarchd/mint/README.md

 ## Features

- - Battery status graphic for offline charging (Currently broken: if the device isn't charging, it should exit — needs fixing)
+ - Battery status graphic for offline charging
  - Splash (aacrhd logo)
  - On-screen text graphics for displaying logs